Showing posts with label nigger. Show all posts

 Or…

-Choice 2: A Class Action Lawsuit that would have put a lump sum of actual cash in-hand, to build a new life?
-Don't believe for a second that people weren't discussing the later.
-But like all political intrigues, where great sums of money are involved, the solution is always in finding the perfect patsy to convince the people of the rightness of the masr's actions — preferably a patsy with substantial flaws that could be exploited and used against him in the court of public opinion.
 So, J. Edgar Hoover, head of the F.B.I. went to work.
 Most men in positions of power are easy targets for sexual discrepancies.
-It didn't take long to find out that Dr. King liked to indulge in extramarital affairs — it was his way of relaxing.
+It didn't take long to find out that Dr. King liked to indulge in extramarital affairs—it was his way of relaxing.
 People have been talking about it and not talking about it for years.
-Most of us learned about it in David Garrow's, Pulitzer Prize winning novel, Bearing The Cross: Martin Luther King Jr., and the Southern Christian Leadership Conference.
+Most of us learned about it in David Garrow's Pulitzer Prize-winning book, Bearing the Cross: Martin Luther King Jr. and the Southern Christian Leadership Conference.
 At the time, J. Edgar was good enough to send audiotapes of hotel trysts to Dr. King’s wife, Coretta.

 There's a certain irony when comparing Dr. King's dreams to the shattered reality that exists within the Black community today.
-In fact, the speech doesn't say anything about Negroes gaining in economic strength, or striving to become a valuable force for all that is good and strong in America.
-Nor did he dream that one day Negro children would stand side-by-side, with all the little children of the world achieving excellence in education, and skills they can take into the future.
+In fact, the speech doesn't say anything about Negroes gaining in economic strength or striving to become a valuable force for all that is good and strong in America.
+Nor did he dream that one day Negro children would stand side by side with all the little children of the world, achieving excellence in education and skills they can take into the future.
 No, instead his dreams consisted of platitude after platitude, delivered eloquently, but sorely lacking in substance.

 Listening to Dr. King's speech again, after all these years, I gotta tell you it's packed with a lot of completely false beliefs about the position of Negroes in America, and what it would take to actually rise up from the so-called corners of American society.

-"These laws, show, too plainly to be misunderstood, the degraded condition of this unhappy race.
-They were still in force when the Revolution began, and are a faithful index to the state of feeling towards the class of persons of whom they speak, and of the position they occupied throughout the thirteen colonies, in the eyes and thoughts of the men who framed the Declaration of Independence and established the State Constitutions and Governments.
+"These laws show, too plainly to be misunderstood, the degraded condition of this unhappy race.
+They were still in force when the Revolution began and are a faithful index to the state of feeling towards the class of persons of whom they speak, and of the position they occupied throughout the thirteen colonies, in the eyes and thoughts of the men who framed the Declaration of Independence and established the State Constitutions and Governments.

 They show that a perpetual and impassable barrier was intended to be erected between the white race and the one which they had reduced to slavery, and governed as subjects with absolute and despotic power, and which they then looked upon as so far below them in the scale of created beings, that intermarriages between white persons and negroes or mulattoes were regarded as unnatural and immoral, and punished as crimes, not only in the parties, but in the person who joined them in marriage.